spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/generating-necessary-inputs.rst

 9. Save with the filename ``t2_compressed_labels-compression.nii.gz`` and quit.

-If you need to label multiple patients, you can use the `manual_correction.py` script from the [`manual-correction` repository](https://github.com/spinalcordtoolbox/manual-correction); see the example [here](https://github.com/spinalcordtoolbox/manual-correction/wiki#manual-labeling-of-spinal-cord-compression).
+If you need to label multiple patients, you can use the ``manual_correction.py`` script from the `manual-correction repository <https://github.com/spinalcordtoolbox/manual-correction>`_; see the example `here <https://github.com/spinalcordtoolbox/manual-correction/wiki#manual-labeling-of-spinal-cord-compression>`_.